KarstenKuczera/DataExploration_Stock_prediction/README.md

 E = Epochs = how often do we train our model

 # How to use the code
+### Import requirements
+You may need to install some of the libaries/modules that are used in this project.
+Please check if your python environment misses one of the following requirements:
+- tensorflow
+- sklearn
+- numpy
+- pandas
+- matplotlib
+- yahoo_fin
+- seaborn

+They can be installed via pip or conda.

 ### Training a new model